aasatoyin/post-install-config/README.md

 <img src="https://i.imgur.com/pIhM0rb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Click 'continue' in osTicket in the browser and fill out the form as shown in the above image (remember all details filled and NEVER click install)
+Click 'continue' in osTicket in the browser and fill out the form as shown in the above image (remember all details filled and NEVER click install).

 </p>
 <br />